observablehq/plot/docs/what-is-plot.md

 ```
 :::

-## Documentation overview

-Plot’s API strives to be concise—yet expressive enough to allow you to quickly explore your data.
-The following [tree](./marks/tree.md) chart shows the structure of this documentation.
+## What can Plot do?

+Because marks are composable, and because you can extend Plot with custom marks, you can make almost anything with it — much more than the charts above!
+The following [tree diagram](./marks/tree.md) of the documentation gives a sense of what’s ”in the box” with Plot.
+Peruse our [gallery of examples](https://observablehq.com/@observablehq/plot-gallery) for more inspiration.

 <PlotRender :options='{
   axis: null,
-  height: 1000,
+  height: computeTreeWidth(paths) * 12,
   marginTop: 4,
+  marginRight: 120,
   marginBottom: 4,
-  marginRight: 120,
+  marginLeft: 24,
   marks: [
-    Plot.tree(paths, {path: "path", textStroke: "var(--vp-c-bg)",channels: {href: {value: "link", filter: null}}, treeSort: null})
+    Plot.tree(paths, {path: "path", textStroke: "var(--vp-c-bg)", channels: {href: {value: "link", filter: null}}, treeSort: null})
   ]
 }' />

-You can also peruse our [gallery of examples](https://observablehq.com/@observablehq/plot-gallery) for inspiration.